SKorea’s Moon willing to hold summit with Kim Jong-Un

 The US cautiously welcomed the talks, but warned that the North’s attendance at the Games should not undermine international efforts to isolate Kim’s regime.

-Trump and Moon had already agreed “to continue the campaign of maximum pressure on North Korea toward the goal of complete and verifiable denuclearisation”, the State Department said.
+Trump and Moon had already agreed “to continue the campaign of maximum pressure on North Korea toward the goal of complete and verifiable denuclearization,” the State Department said.

 And Japan’s top government spokesman Yoshihide Suga said Wednesday that Tokyo “highly valued” Pyongyang’s expressed willingness to participate in the Olympics.